-DC assault with a deadly weapon is similar to other forms of assault, except it includes the use of an object to inflict harm on others.
+Assault with a deadly weapon is similar to other violent crimes, except it includes the use of an object to inflict harm on others.
 Dangerous/deadly weapons refer to any object that is actually used or threatened to be used in a way that is likely to produce serious bodily injury.
-If you have been charged with an assault offense, consult a determined assault attorney that could mount an aggressive defense for you.
+If you have been charged with attacking someone with a deadly object, consult a determined assault attorney.
+Our DC assault with a deadly weapon lawyer could mount an aggressive defense for you.

 A dangerous weapon is defined as any object that is designed to be used, is used, or is threatened to be used in a manner likely to produce death or serious bodily injury.
 That does not mean that a dangerous weapon has to be a gun, knife, or other object specifically created as a weapon.